HeleneGenet2023/Brain-Tumor-Classification-using-CNN/README.md

 ## Analysis

 - Precision: The model exhibits high precision across all classes, indicating that it has a high true positive rate with a lower rate of false positives.
-The precision values are between 0.90 and 0.96 for the different classes.
+The precision values are between 0.87 and 0.96 for the different classes.
 - Recall: The recall values indicate that the model has a high true positive rate.
-The recall values range from 0.76 to 0.99, indicating a strong ability to correctly identify positive cases within each class.
+The recall values range from 0.71 to 0.99, indicating a strong ability to correctly identify positive cases within each class.
 - F1-Score: The F1-score is the harmonic mean of precision and recall, providing balance between the two metrics.
 The F1-Scores are high for all the classes, indicating a good balance between precision and recall.
-- Accuracy: The model correctly classifies 92% of the images in the test dataset.
+- Accuracy: The model correctly classifies 91% of the images in the test dataset.

+### Overfitting Analysis
+During the training phase, the model exhibited signs of overfitting, where it performed exceedingly well on the training data but had a noticeable difference in performance on the validation data.
+Despite this, the model was able to achieve good performance on the test dataset, as reflected in the high accuracy, precision, and recall values.

+Addressing overfitting remains a priority for future iterations of this project.
+Potential strategies to mitigate this issue might include introducing more regularizations, utilizing a more complex validation strategy, or experimenting with different model architectures.

 # Conclusion